James K. Polk: Transition, inauguration and appointments

 Even before his inauguration, Polk wrote to Cave Johnson, "I intend to be myself President of the U.S." He would gain a reputation as a hard worker, spending ten to twelve hours at his desk, and rarely leaving Washington.
 Polk wrote, "No President who performs his duty faithfully and conscientiously can have any leisure.
 I prefer to supervise the whole operations of the government myself rather than intrust the public business to subordinates, and this makes my duties very great."
 When he took office on March 4, 1845, Polk, at 49, became the youngest president to that point.
 Polk's inauguration was the first inaugural ceremony to be reported by telegraph, and first to be shown in a newspaper illustration (in The Illustrated London News).

 In his inaugural address, delivered in a steady rain, Polk made clear his support for Texas annexation by referring to the 28 states of the U.S., thus including Texas.
 He proclaimed his fidelity to Jackson's principles by quoting his famous toast, "Every lover of his country must shudder at the thought of the possibility of its dissolution and will be ready to adopt the patriotic sentiment, 'Our Federal Union—it must be preserved.'"
 He stated his opposition to a national bank, and repeated that the tariff could include incidental protection.
 Although he did not mention slavery specifically, he alluded to it, decrying those who would tear down an institution protected by the Constitution.

 Polk devoted the second half of his speech to foreign affairs, and specifically to expansion.
 He applauded the annexation of Texas, warning that Texas was no affair of any other nation, and certainly none of Mexico's.
 He spoke of the Oregon Country, and of the many who were migrating, pledging to safeguard America's rights there and to protect the settlers.

-As well as appointing Cabinet officers to advise him, Polk made his sister's son, J. Knox Walker, his personal secretary, an especially important position because, other than his slaves, Polk had no staff at the White House.
+As well as appointing Cabinet officers to advise him, Polk made his sister's son, Joseph Knox Walker, his personal secretary, an especially important position because, other than his slaves, Polk had no staff at the White House.
 Walker, who lived at the White House with his growing family (two children were born to him while living there), performed his duties competently through his uncle's presidency.
 Other Polk relatives visited at the White House, some for extended periods.